lparolari/high-school-assignments/README.md

 pip install dryable
 ```

+You may install docker package, see https://github.com/blang/latex-docker.

 ## Usage

 In order to compile all the source run the following command

 ```
 python build.py

+# or, with
+./build.py
 ```

 It will create a folder `.dist` with all the exercises built.